 - Average days between purchase

 The average amount of days between purchases.
 The average is calculated from the first purchase date to the last.
-If the member has less than 2 purchases, this value is 0.
-The reason for this being that with only one purchase no amount of days has passed between 2 purchases.
+If the member has less than two purchases, this value is 0.
+The reason for this being that with only one purchase no number of days has passed between two purchases.
 The frequency is yet unknown.